Cesium-Lab/heart/api/MUSIC_STORAGE.md

       └── scripts
 ```

-The hard drive stores the media.
+The hard drive stores the media and Logic projects.

-PostgreSQL explains what the media is.
+PostgreSQL explains what those files are and how they relate.

-Cesium Lab makes it searchable, relational, and usable by both humans and AI.
+Cesium Lab makes the archive searchable, relational, version-aware, and usable by both humans and AI.